 However capable, resourceful and intelligent human spaceship pilots may be, a task of such dazzling complexity is simply beyond the reach of the unaided human mind.
 To get to the moon, the Apollo 11 astronauts needed the technical assistance of a digital computer.

 It is with all of this in mind that the Apollo Guidance Computer was created.

-Charles Stark “Doc” Draper was not deterred by any of these challenges.
+Any of these challenges did not deter Charles Stark “Doc” Draper.
 He insisted that they could all be surmounted, and he had the will and the ingenuity to see the project through.
-Teaming up with a group of engineers at the MIT Instrumentation Lab — which, in 1972, was renamed the Charles Stark Draper Laboratory in Draper’s honor — he was eventually able to create a digital computer which could perform all of the required calculations but which measured only about 22x13x6 inches and weighed only about 70 pounds.
+Teaming up with a group of engineers at the MIT Instrumentation Lab — which, in 1972, was renamed the Charles Stark Draper Laboratory in Draper’s honor — he was eventually able to create a digital computer that could perform all of the required calculations but which measured only about 22x13x6 inches and weighed only about 70 pounds.

-Many important steps gradually built up to invention of this technological marvel.
+Many important steps gradually built up to the invention of this technological marvel.
 In 1961, when work on the AGC began, most computers still used analog technology.
-Since analog computers’ memories, processing speeds and ability to deliver accurate results were generally quite low and their power consumption was quite high, it quickly became evident to Draper and his colleagues that analog just would not do.
+Since analog computers’ memories, processing speeds, and ability to deliver accurate results were generally quite low, and their power consumption was quite high, it quickly became evident to Draper and his colleagues that analog just would not do.
 The team would have to go digital.